 "Big Eyes," the Tim Burton produced biopic detailing the life of Margaret Keane, premiered on Christmas day, 2014.

 Big Eyes, which had been in the works since 2009, underwent several cast changes.
 Originally, Kate Hudson was in the starring role as Margaret, then Reese Witherspoon was cast in the role.
 After Tim Burton took over as director, he cast Amy Adams (a four-time Oscar nominee) and Christoph Waltz (a two-time Oscar winner) in the roles of Margaret and Walter.
 The film is distributed by the Weinstein Company.

-I'm really looking forward to seeing Big Eyes; the tribute to American artist and pop icon Margaret Keane is long overdue.
+This tribute to American artist and pop icon Margaret Keane is long overdue.
+I bought the movie when it was released on DVD and love it!

 Big Eyes Official Trailer

 Official Audio From "Big Eyes" by Lana Del Rey